 No underlined text.
 Underlined text suggests it’s a link.
 To reduce confusion, we avoid it.
 If the item is not a link, it should not be underlined.

 If a link leaves the site or links to a document, ALWAYS set the target to launch it in a new window.

-If a page that is on the website worksheet isn't able to be located on the live web site, it's likely the content is new, and that content simply needs written.
-In this case, you can add text and format it right in the page and click Save/Publish.
+If a page that is on the website worksheet isn't able to be located on the live web site, it's likely the content is new, and that content simply needs to be written.
+In this case, you can add text and format it right on the page and click Save/Publish.

 Avoid centering content.
 Let is flow to the left by default.
 This reduces unexpected formatting when being displayed on various sized screens and mobile devices.
 In general, LESS is MORE when it comes to formatting content.

 Practice good file naming.
 No spaces, odd characters, only a single dot (.) and a three letter suffix.
 See here for more info on file naming.